Don't blindly pick a daycare. Always use TxChildCareSearch.org to find state-regulated child care.

 Texas Child Care Search is the state's database of regulated child care that helps you find child care in your area.
-It also puts reach child care's record at your fingertips so you can compare how well each daycare meets state standards.
+It also puts each child care's records at your fingertips so you can compare how well they meet state standards.

 Your choice of child care has a huge effect on your child.
 So, don’t be in the dark about child care.
 Get the facts before putting your child in someone else's hands.

 - Find the Right Fit for your Child

 Look for features that will help your child thrive.
 Consider the caregiver’s education, experience, and training, as well as the size of the group and setting.

 Learn about licensed and registered child care at TxChildCareSearch.org.
 There you'll find the results of CCL inspections and details about the operation.
 Ask friends, family, and other parents if they can recommend a caregiver.

 Once you have a short list, visit each child care center or home while children are there.
 Check out their activities, how the caregiver interacts with children, and how the children like it there.
 Take your child to visit the center or home to see how she or she likes it.
 Read the results of the last inspection at TxChildCareSearch.org to see if they comply with minimum standards.

 - Discuss your concerns and make sure you are happy with their answers.
 Drop by later without an appointment for a second look.

 - Would you like to spend your day at this daycare?
 Does your child seem to like it?

 Most illegal child care is provided in homes by a single caregiver.
 Often they don't know they're breaking the law but they may be putting children at risk.